All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can tirzepatide help with rheumatoid arthritis specifically?

 There are no completed clinical trials of tirzepatide specifically for RA.
-However, its anti-inflammatory effects, including reductions in CRP, IL-6, and TNF-alpha, overlap with inflammatory pathways active in RA.
+But its anti-inflammatory effects, including reductions in CRP, IL-6, and TNF-alpha, overlap with inflammatory pathways active in RA.
 Patients with RA and obesity may see benefit from both the weight loss and the systemic inflammation reduction.

 Will I still need my arthritis medications if I start tirzepatide?